hjohns12/youtube_analysis/munge-and-analyze.md

 <img src="munge-and-analyze_files/figure-markdown_github/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

-The thin, long tail extending to the right from the pink hill, representing mainstream media-related videos, confirms that few of the videos in this group were available for more than 600 days prior to May 2018.
+The thin, long tail extending to the right from the pink hill, representing mainstream media-related videos, confirms that very few of the videos in this group were available for more than 600 days prior to May 2018.
 Videos related to mainstream media are most often available for 300 days -- circa August 2017.
 The distribution of days available for videos unrelated to the mainstream media are is bimodal: there is a low peak centered at 750 days (November 2016), and a high peak centered at 100 days (February 2018).

 Because there is variation in the temporal distribution of the two video groups, in an analysis of video engagement, I will control for the time each video was available for viewing on YouTube.
-Future work could include a mapping of major political, economic, and social events that coincided with the uptick in videos related to the mainstream media.
+In future work, I will map the major political, economic, and social events that coincided with the uptick in videos related to the mainstream media.

 Video Tags
 ----------

-Each video is tagged with a number of words and/or phrases by the uploader to optimize a YouTube serach.
+Each video is tagged with a number of words and/or phrases by the uploader to optimize a YouTube search.
 There are 410 unique tags in these data, and the average video has 17 tags associated with it.
 The bar chart below shows the most widely used tags in the time period between 2015 and mid-2018.
 The top five most commonly used tags were "Info Wars", "Hillary Clinton", "Alternative Media", "Alex Jones", and "War".
 I only show tags with greater than 5 occurences.

 ``` r
 sepTags <- as.list(strsplit(full_dat$tags, ",")) %>%